Nurse Case Managers And Your Rights

 Contact A Colorado Workers’ Compensation Lawyer

-If you have questions about nurse case managers or any other aspect of your workers' compensation benefits, call 720-644-8759 or 866-371-3322 for a free consultation with an experienced lawyer from our firm.
+If you have questions about nurse case managers or any other aspect of your workers’ compensation benefits, call 720-759-3064 for a free consultation with an experienced lawyer from our firm.
+Alternatively, you can contact us online.
 We handle all cases on a contingency or percentage fee basis and look forward to helping you with your case.